manishbgp007/Applied-AI-ML-Capstone-Project/README.md

 * **Outcome**
   * The comparison between mean and median demonstrated that the **median** is a more robust and reliable imputation strategy for skewed numeric data.
 The selected columns were successfully imputed, improving data quality while preserving the original characteristics of the dataset.

+### Task 9b: Spearman vs Pearson Correlation Analysis
+To better understand the relationships between numeric features, both **Pearson** and **Spearman** correlation coefficients were calculated and compared.
+This comparison helped identify whether the relationships between variables were linear or monotonic and provided valuable guidance for feature selection in the next stage of the project.

+* **Computing Pearson Correlation**
+   * The Pearson correlation coefficient was calculated using the `corr(method='pearson')` function.
+Pearson correlation measures the strength and direction of a **linear relationship** between two continuous variables.
+The coefficient ranges from **-1 to +1**, where values close to ±1 indicate a strong linear relationship and values close to 0 indicate little or no linear relationship.

+* **Computing Spearman Correlation**
+  * The Spearman rank correlation coefficient was calculated using the `corr(method='spearman')` function.
+Unlike Pearson correlation, Spearman correlation measures the strength of a **monotonic relationship**, whether it is linear or non-linear.
+Since it is based on ranked values, it is less sensitive to outliers and skewed data.

+* **Comparing Pearson and Spearman Correlations**
+  * The absolute difference between the Pearson and Spearman correlation coefficients was calculated for every pair of numeric features.
+The **three column pairs with the largest absolute differences** (|Spearman − Pearson|) were identified and examined in detail.
+  * A large difference between the two correlation measures suggests that the relationship between the variables is not purely linear.
+In such cases, Spearman correlation may capture a strong monotonic relationship that Pearson correlation fails to detect.

+* **Interpretation of the Results**
+The identified feature pairs were interpreted based on their correlation values:
+  * If both Pearson and Spearman coefficients were similar, the relationship was considered **approximately linear**.
+  * If the Spearman coefficient was significantly higher than the Pearson coefficient, the relationship was interpreted as **monotonic but non-linear**.
+  * These findings provided a deeper understanding of the interactions among the dataset features.

+* **Choosing Spearman for Feature Selection**
+  * Based on the comparison, **Spearman correlation** was selected as the preferred method for guiding feature selection in **Part 2** of the project.
+Since many real-world datasets contain skewed distributions, outliers, and non-linear relationships, Spearman correlation provides a more robust measure of association than Pearson correlation in such situations.
+It can identify meaningful monotonic relationships that might otherwise be overlooked.

+* **Outcome**
+  * The comparison between Pearson and Spearman correlation provided valuable insights into the nature of the relationships among numeric variables.
+It highlighted feature pairs with non-linear but monotonic associations and supported the decision to use Spearman correlation for more reliable feature selection in the next phase of the machine learning pipeline.